DavidPav123/Valorant-to-Goggle-Sheets-and-CSV/README.md

-# Valorant match data to Google Sheets and CSV's
+# Valorant matches data to Google Sheets and CSV

 Usage:

 1. Download the latest release of this project and unzip it.
-2. Download tesseract OCR from the following link and install it on your computer, taking note of the location its installed to: https://github.com/UB-Mannheim/tesseract/wiki.
+2. Download Tesseract OCR from the following link and install it on your computer, taking note of the location it is installed to: https://github.com/UB-Mannheim/tesseract/wiki.
-3. In the config.json file change the *Spreadsheet ID* parameter to your spreadsheets ID.
+3. In the ***config.json*** file change the ***Spreadsheet ID*** parameter to your spreadsheets ID.
-4. In the config.json file change the *Tesseract OCR Path* parameter to the location of Tesseract OCR noted earlier.
+4. In the ***config.json*** file change the ***Tesseract OCR Path*** parameter to the location of Tesseract OCR noted earlier.
-5. To run the program put a screenshot of the Valorant end game screen in the *screenshots* folder and then run *stats_to_GS.exe*.
+5. To run the program put up to three screenshots of the Valorant end game screen in the ***screenshots*** folder and name them game1.png, game2.png, and game3.png.
+Run ***stats_to_GS.exe*** by double-clicking on it or through the terminal to if debug information is desired.
+The information extracted will be uploaded to the specified spreadsheet and exported to CSV files in the ***CSV*** folder.